-Interest accrues from the Date of Delivery or Forward Delivery Date, as applicable
+Interest accrues from the Forward Delivery Date CUSIP Prefix: 235241

-Due: As shown on the inside cover pages
+Due: As shown on the inside cover page

-Dallas Area Rapid Transit (the "Authority" or "DART") is issuing its Senior Lien Sales Tax Revenue Improvement and Refunding Bonds, Series 2020A (the "Series 2020A Bonds"), Senior Lien Sales Tax Revenue Refunding Bonds, Series 2020B (Forward Delivery) (the "Series 2020B Bonds" and together with the Series 2020A Bonds, the "Tax-Exempt Bonds") and Senior Lien Sales Tax Revenue Refunding Bonds, Taxable Series 2020C (the "Series 2020C Bonds" or "Taxable Bonds" and collectively with the Series 2020A Bonds and Series 2020B Bonds, the "Bonds") for the purposes described herein.
-See "PLAN OF FINANCE" and "THE BONDS."
+Dallas Area Rapid Transit (the "Authority" or "DART") is issuing its Senior Lien Sales Tax Revenue Refunding Bonds, Series 2020B (Forward Delivery) (the "Series 2020B Bonds") for the purposes described herein.
+See "PLAN OF FINANCE" and "THE SERIES 2020B BONDS."